jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 The SPMC fully owns the GIC configuration at S-EL2.
 The SPMC manages interrupt resources and allocates interrupt ID based on SP manifests.
-The SPMC acknowledges physical interrupts and injects virtual interrupts by setting the vIRQ bit when resuming an SP.
-A Secure Partition gathers the interrupt number through an hypercall.
+The SPMC acknowledges physical interrupts and injects virtual interrupts by setting the vIRQ bit when resuming a SP.
+A secure partition gathers the interrupt number through an hypercall.

 Notice the SPMC/SPMD has to handle Group0 secure interrupts in addition